top of page

 PAUL TURNER

-Paul is married with three children, two cats and a dog.
-His hobbies include writing and performing music, strength training, running and listening to vinyl records.
+Paul is married with three children, two cats and one dog.
+His hobbies include writing and performing music, strength training, running, and listening to vinyl records.

 About